Note15 December 2024

 Taming the Spreadsheet Hydra

-There’s a point in every growing company when a spreadsheet stops being a tool and starts behaving like a creature — useful once, now dangerous.
-At first, it’s just another tab in the ecosystem.
-Then one day it becomes the “single” source of truth, cobbled together with imports and brittle formulas, and every edit feels like cutting off one head only to watch two more grow back.
+At first it’s just another tab in the ecosystem, tracking something that needed tracking.
+Then one day it becomes the “single source of truth,” stitched together with imports and brittle formulas, and every edit feels like cutting off one head only to watch two grow back.

 {